andoriyu/uclicious/README.md

     - Type wrappers pretty much copied from there
  - [colin-kiegel](https://github.com/colin-kiegel)
     - Rust-derive-builder was used as a starting point for uclicious-derive
-    - Very well documented proc_macro crate, do recommend.
+    - Very well documented proc_macro crate, do recommend

 ## LICENSE